luca-conterio/NDTM_Simulator/README.md

 - `U` will be the result if the computation exceeds the maximun number of steps without reaching an acceptation state.

 ## Example
-Here is given an example of Turing Machine that accepts strings composed by a substring and the same substring written from the last letter to the first one, for example `abaaba`:
+Here is given an example of Turing Machine that accepts strings composed by a substring and the same substring written from the last letter to the first one, for example `bbaabb`:
 ```
 tr
 0 a a R 0